|

 Conference Assembly, Nov.
 4, 2001, where "Saints Alive!" was first used.

-caution: As you will note in the ext below, I was very intentional in drawing
+note of caution: As you will note in the text below, I was very

-Saint."
-These may be printed on two sides of one sheet.
+Description of a Saint."
+These may be printed on two sides of

 "Saints Alive!" is about 1:15 hr. in length as it is currently written.
 Adjust for any changes or additions you might make to the treatment of saints in the narrative.
 Plan to enjoy yourselves!